lunatic-solutions/async-wormhole/Readme.md

 point of the execution.
 Once you pass it a closure inside `AsyncWormhole::new` you will get back a future that you can `.await` on.
 The passed in closure is going to be executed on a new stack.

-Sometimes you also need to preserve thread local storage as the code inside the closure expects it to stay the same, but the actual execution can be moved between threads.
-There is a proof of concept API to allow you to move your thread local storage with the closure across threads.

 ## Example

 ```rust